US seeks stronger business ties with Africa to counter China's influence | DW | 18.02.2020

 Strengthening democracies

-It is not in Africa's interest to have more US military coming in, according to Antwi-Danso repeats twice for emphasis.
+It is not in Africa's interest to have more US military coming in, according to Antwi-Danso.
 "Most of the problems we have now as far as security is concerned are due to US policy in defense matters in Africa."
-Ousting and killing Libyan dictator Muammar Khadafi, for example, set off a chain of violent events throughout the Sahel zone.
+Ousting and killing Libyan dictator Muammar Gadhafi, for example, set off a chain of violent events throughout the Sahel zone.
 "They are creating problems in such a way that most African countries do not know what to do," he told DW.

 Pompeo's choice to visit Senegal instead of, for instance, neighboring Mali, a country directly affected by terrorism, may have had to do with a conscious effort to promote democratization in Africa, says Gnaka Lagoke, a political analyst at the US University of Pennsylvania.
 "Despite everything, Senegal is a functioning democracy.
 And that is what the US certainly wants for neighboring countries affected by terrorism, like Mali, Niger and Burkina Faso, to mention but a few," he told DW.